snowriverxiao/snowriverxiao.github.io/README.md

   </div>

 ## The problem
-In the classic game, there are three doors—only one of them hides a prize, while the other two are empty.
-You choose a door at random, say door #1.
-Then, a bystander opens one of the remaining two doors (say door #2), revealing it to be empty.
-Now you're faced with a choice: should you switch to the remaining unopened door (#3), or stay with your original choice?
+In the classic Monty Hall game, there are three doors—only one of which hides a prize, while the other two are empty.
+You choose a door at random, say Door #1.
+Then, a bystander (often imagined as the host) opens one of the remaining two doors—say Door #2—revealing it to be empty.
+Now you're faced with a choice: should you stick with your original selection, or switch to the remaining unopened door (Door #3)?

-Many people claim that switching increases your chances of winning, based on a well-known argument: since you initially have a 1/3 chance of choosing the prize, the remaining two doors collectively hold a 2/3 chance.
-When one of those is revealed to be empty, they argue, the full 2/3 probability "transfers" to the remaining closed door, making switching the better strategy.
-This is true only when the bystander knows where the prize is, and make sure that never open the door has prize on purpose.
+Many argue that switching improves your odds, based on the classic reasoning: your initial choice has a 1/3 chance of being correct, while the two unchosen doors collectively carry a 2/3 chance.
+Once the host reveals one of those unchosen doors to be empty, the full 2/3 probability is said to "transfer" to the other unopened door, making switching the optimal strategy.

+This conclusion, however, relies on a key assumption: that the host knows where the prize is and always opens an empty door on purpose.
+That knowledge—and the deliberate behavior based on it—directly affects the probability distribution.

-Let's think about the question: you are presented with a switching option, should you switch?
-In other words, we must only consider the situations where the bystander opens an empty door and leaves exactly one unopened alternative—a true switching scenario.
-So, to correctly calculate the probability, you must focus on the subset of cases where you actually face a switching decision.
-The denominator of your probability should be the total number of times such switching situations arise.
-Then, among those, you compare how often sticking vs. switching leads to a win.
+Now, let’s reconsider the question more precisely: When you are presented with the option to switch, should you?
+In other words, we should only evaluate the subset of cases where a valid switching scenario actually occurs—that is, the host opens an empty door, and one unopened alternative remains.
+To compute accurate probabilities, we must condition only on such situations.
+The denominator of your probability becomes the total number of valid switching scenarios; then you compare how often sticking vs. switching leads to a win within this conditional space.

-Let’s revisit the original 3-door example.
-While case 1 (you pick the prize door initially) has a 1/3 chance, and cases 2 and 3 (you pick an empty door) together have a 2/3 chance, not all cases equally lead to switching scenarios.
-In case 1, no matter which of the two remaining doors the bystander opens, you always face a switching decision, which means 100% chance of facing a switching situation.
-In cases 2 and 3, however, if the bystander randomly choose door to open, then each case has only a 50% chance of leading to a switching situation.
-BUT, if the bystander can see the prize, and only open the empty door on purpose, which guarantee the case2 and case3 also has 100% chance of leading to a switching situation, this knowledge interfere the  probability freely shift diretion and fix the 2/3 probability of prize in the unchosen doors.
+#### Revisiting the 3-door case:

+Case 1 (you initially pick the prize) has a 1/3 chance.
+Cases 2 and 3 (you initially pick an empty door) together have a 2/3 chance.
+However, these do not equally lead to switching situations.

+In Case 1, no matter which of the two remaining doors the bystander opens, you're always offered a switching opportunity—100% of the time.
+In Cases 2 and 3, if the bystander chooses randomly between the remaining doors (without knowledge of the prize location), there's only a 50% chance they reveal an empty door that leaves exactly one unopened alternative—meaning only a 50% chance of a valid switching scenario.
+But if the bystander knows where the prize is and intentionally avoids revealing it, then Cases 2 and 3 also always lead to switching situations.
+In that case, the original 2/3 probability on the unchosen side holds, and switching remains the superior strategy.
+The bystander’s knowledge effectively fixes the background distribution and eliminates randomness from the setup.

-In a word, if let bystander choose randomly as you do, the background distribution changes.
-You are no longer sampling uniformly from all three cases, but rather conditioning on only the ones that present a switching scenario.
-And in that conditional space, the probability of winning by switching becomes equal to that of not switching.
-This is because, although case 1 has a lower chance of being sampled, it always counts as a switching situation.
-In contrast, cases 2 and 3 are each only counted as switching situations 50% of the time.
-BUT, if let bystander use kownledge to fix the background distrubtion, no suprize, unchosen side has better probability.
+In short, if the bystander acts randomly—as you do when choosing your door—the background distribution changes.
+You’re no longer sampling uniformly from all three cases but are conditioning only on those where a switching opportunity arises.
+Within that conditional set, the probability of winning by switching becomes equal to that of staying.
+This happens because Case 1 (choosing the prize initially) has a lower chance of being sampled, but always results in a switching opportunity.
+Meanwhile, Cases 2 and 3 each have only a 50% chance of qualifying as switching situations.

-The same logic extends to scenarios with more than three doors.
-If the rules generalize to more than three doors: you pick one, the bystander randomly opens all but one of the remaining doors, and a switching situation is only considered valid if the prize was not revealed during the process.
-You'll find that, when conditioned on the actual switching scenarios, the probabilities of winning by switching or staying are roughly equal.
-This is because, in case 1 (where you initially choose the prize door) always results in a switching situation—100% of the time.
-In contrast, for any of the other n-1 cases (where the prize is behind one of the unchosen doors), each has only a 1/(n-1) chance of becoming a switching scenario.
-Here, n represents the total number of doors at the start.
-But if you force only all empty doors open on the unslected side, the probability will always favor the unselected side.

-To illustrate this, here is a Python simulation.
-You can run it with --times to set how many simulations to perform, and --n to set how many doors to include.
+Again, if the bystander uses knowledge to always avoid the prize, then the original bias toward the unchosen side is preserved.
+No surprise: switching will then beat sticking 2-to-1, as commonly taught.

+#### Extension to More Than Three Doors
+The same logic generalizes to scenarios with more than three doors.
+Suppose you begin with n doors.
+You choose one, and the bystander then opens all but one of the remaining doors.
+A switching scenario is valid only if none of the opened doors reveals the prize.

+In Case 1 (you initially choose the prize), the bystander can always open n−2 empty doors, so a switching scenario occurs 100% of the time.
+In any of the other n-1 cases (you initially choose an empty door), there’s only a 1/(n-1) chance that the bystander opens all other empty doors and avoids the prize—assuming they choose randomly without knowledge.

+But if you require the bystander to avoid revealing the prize—ensuring a switching scenario always occurs when possible—then the distribution no longer shifts randomly.
+Instead, it becomes fixed in favor of the unchosen side, which retains a higher probability of hiding the prize.
+In this setup, switching once again becomes the advantageous strategy.

 ## Run the code
 ```bash